 Blumhouse and Hulu announced an interesting partnership near the end of 2018: Jason Blum’s wildly profitable company, one that has been responsible for game-changers like Paranormal Activity and Get Out, would produce a new horror film every month for Hulu subscribers.
 And there was even a clever twist — each film would be based on that month’s holiday.

 While the potential to spotlight new voices in horror on an international streaming platform was welcome news for genre fans, the experiment has not resulted in the best batting average.
 Even die-hard fans of the series would tell you that it’s been inconsistent at best.
 For every installment that impressed, there has been at least one that has disappointed.
-And now, with this week’s release of twelfth chapter, it’s high time we finally figure out which episodes you should actually watch by ranking them all.
+And now, with this week’s release of sixteenth chapter, it’s high time we finally figure out which episodes you should actually watch by ranking them all.
 Consider this your guide to Hulu’s Into the Dark.

 24. “Down” (Episode 5)